Make Marbled Easter Eggs With Nail Polish

-Easter is on the way, and it's the perfect time to get your holiday craft on!
+Easter is on the way, and it's the perfect time to get your holiday craft on.
 We love dreaming up different ways to decorate Easter eggs, and the possibilities are endless once you think outside the egg-dyeing box.
-This no-dye method of marbling Easter eggs is fun, fast, simple, and creates the prettiest colorful swirls.
+This no-dye method of marbling is fun, fast, simple, and creates the prettiest colorful swirls.
 And the best part is that you probably have all of the materials you need right at home already.
-So grab some eggs and get ready to get your swirl on!Continue to 2 of 7 below.
+So grab some eggs and get ready to get your swirl on.

 - Hard-boiled eggs at room temperature

 - Nail polish in lots of different spring colors

 Choose your first polish color.
 Use the nail polish brush to drip a few drops of the color onto the surface of the water.
 You'll want to work quickly but carefully; drop from just about an inch or so above the surface of the water (any higher and the polish will sink to the bottom).
 You'll notice that the polish will start to spread once it hits the water.

 Quickly continue in the same manner with your second color, dripping a few drops of each over the top of the first color.
 Spread them around the surface of the water at random.
 They should start to swirl around each other a bit.
 If you wish, you can continue adding more colors in the same manner.
 We find that three colors tend to work well to create a nice swirl.
 Use a toothpick to gently swirl the polish around a bit more, creating a marbled effect on the top of the water.